droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 > [!info]+ **Arc A Foundry Module**
 > Want a fully-prepped Foundry module for ***Arc A: Escape From Death House***?
 Download the manifest for the official Reloaded module by Eidolon Publishing [here](https://github.com/Eidolon-Publishing/cosrl-escape-from-death-house/releases/latest/download/module.json)!
 # A1.
-Daggerford
+Otari

 > [!warning]+ **Keep Your Workload Low**
 > *Curse of Strahd: Reloaded* has intentionally been written to minimize time spent away from the table, aiming to serve as a "zero-prep" campaign to the maximum extent possible.
 To make this possible, this guide has been designed to manipulate players into taking specific, curated paths through the adventure, even while providing intentional degrees of freedom that, while meaningful, will not substantially change the ultimate outcome of the campaign.
 >
 > If you wish to minimize your workload, do your best to avoid making any changes or additions to this guide.
 Doing so is likely to alter how the players interface with and approach its narrative and gameplay, disturbing load-bearing pillars that may be difficult to notice without re-reading the full, complete guide multiple times.
 (For example, increasing distances between the Barovian settlements makes multiple quests in Acts II and III impossible to complete without a comprehensive overhaul of the entire campaign's timeline.)
 Any modifications—such as changes to deadlines, distances, statblocks, character motivations, or events—are made at the DM's own risk, and may lead to TPKs, wild divergences, or unsatisfying storylines.
 ## A1a.
-The Nightmare’s Bridle
+Crook’s Nook
 If one or more of your players are using the [[Running the Adventure#Adventure Hooks|Barovian Relics]] hook, read the following text.
 Otherwise, proceed to [[#A2.
 Death House]] below.

 <div class="description">
-<p>It’s the evening before Highharvesttide, and a storm has descended over Daggerford, with dark clouds pouring cascades of rain down upon the town below.
+<p>It’s the evening before Last Day of Summer, and a storm has descended over Otari, with dark clouds pouring cascades of rain down upon the town below.
 Despite the weather, however, the town buzzes with anticipation of the impending falltime festival, each home filled with warmth and joy.
 Bright, cheery candlelight twinkles from every window, and the sounds of song and dance echo throughout the wet and muddy streets.</p>
 <p>Amidst the merriment, however, you stand apart.
 Neither locals nor visitors, you’re vagabonds—travelers, ghosts passing through an unfamiliar town.
 As laughter rings out from inns and homes, you face a simpler, starker dilemma: the quest for shelter.</p>
 <p>Every room in this town is claimed, every hearth filled to bursting, leaving you in the grip of the bitter storm.
-Until, that is, the owner of the ramshackle Nightmare’s Bridle tavern offers you a grudging reprieve: the hayloft above their stable.
+Until, that is, the owner of the ramshackle Crook’s Nook tavern offers you a grudging reprieve: the hayloft above their stable.
 It’s nothing to boast about, leaving the biting cold and the lingering scent of musty hay as your only companions.
 But it’s a roof over your heads nonetheless—a small mercy on a night such as this.</p>
 <p>One by one, you find a home amidst the muck and hay.
 Overhead, rain lashes the stable, thunder punctuating the rhythmic drumming on the roof.
 Flashes of lightning lance across the skies, casting the stable’s interior in stark lights and darks.
 Rainwater drips steadily down through a leak in the roof, snaking its way across the floor until it pools in the corner.</p>
 <p>Here, then, you find yourselves: huddled in the darkness amongst strangers, while joy and mirth dance just out of reach.</p>
 </div>